-Depending on their choice, the Anglophone Section volunteers did construction work or teaching at a Katmandu school or worked at a teacher’s hospital at Chitwan.
+Depending on their choice, the Anglophone Section volunteers did construction work or taught at a Katmandu school or worked at a teacher’s hospital at Chitwan.
 Students were unanimous that it was a life-changing experience.

 The Section aims to build on students’ volunteer experience abroad by setting-up an independent study program during the next academic year for highly motivated students who are interested in researching humanitarian issues, possibly under the supervision of willing INSEAD professors whose academic research is in a related field.

 The Anglophone Section has been sending delegations to MUN conferences for many years.